ncsa/Nightingale_real/docs/source/software/using_r.rst

 Installs the local package(file) in the specified location specifying no repository(NULL)

-When the installation location and the repository URL are not specified, R packages are installed in a default location and the R installation process prompts you to choose from a list of repositories.
+When the installation location and the repository URL are not specified, R packages are installed in a default location, and the R installation process prompts you to choose from a list of repositories.
 R packages downloaded manually from the CRAN can be installed by specifying the local filename and omitting the repository URL (specifying NULL).

 Using Rscript
 =============